Understanding the Basics of Personal Injury Law in Maryland

 Personal injury law in Maryland is designed to protect individuals who suffer injuries due to another party's negligent or wrongful actions.
 This blog post discusses the basics of personal injury law in Maryland, including the concept of negligence, common types of personal injury cases, and what you need to know about filing a personal injury claim in the state.

-The Law Office of Justin A. Wallace provides legal representation to those injured in accidents in Pikesville.
+The Law Office of Justin A. Wallace provides legal representation to those injured in accidents in Timonium-Lutherville.
 Call (410) 996-4488 or submit an online contact form.

 What Is Negligence?